-Your 604 is equipped with a built-in automatic noise eliminator circuit.
+Your 607 is equipped with an automatic noise eliminator.
 This greatly reduces extraneous noise coming into the receiver via the antenna.
 In effect, the noise pulses are clipped from the incoming signals before they reach the audio amplifier.
 This causes little or no loss in the signal receive level.
+A slide switch has been provided for elimination and control of this circuit.

-6. PA-CB Switch
+6. PA-CB SWITCH

-A push-button switch converts your 604 into a powerful Public Address system.
-The "PA" function requires use of an optional 8-16 ohm paging speaker (Royce 2-060).
+A slide switch converts your 607 into a powerful Public Address system.
+The "PA" function requires use of an optional 8-16 ohm paging speaker (Röyce 2-060).
 This speaker must be connected to the "PA" jack on the back of the set.
 Once this speaker has been connected, simply put the PA-CB switch to the "PA" position.
 Depress the microphone push-to-talk switch to activate the circuit.

-NOTE: THE VOLUME CONTROL ADJUSTS PA OUTPUT LEVEL
+NOTE: THE VOLUME CONTROL ADJUSTS PA OUTPUT LEVEL.